OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 Based on the analysis, I recommend the following actions:

 - Invest further in brand building, marketing and promotions to, for instance, reverse back the declining trend in order count starting from November 2017 onwards, as shown below:
+- Further promote relationships with the company's all travel agents and tour operators.
+-

 ### Limitations